950 New Hampshire Avenue

 Fourteen classrooms and two lecture halls make this building a true center for academic activity.
 All academic spaces are outfitted with some of the most advanced audio-visual equipment at GW, and many spaces feature moveable furniture to create a flexible classroom where professors and students can customize the environment that best facilitates learning.

-The university is targeting a platinum rating under the Leadership in Energy and Environmental Design (LEED) Green Building Rating System of the US Green Building Council (USGBC) for the building.
-Sustainable features planned for the building include a rain-water collection system, terracotta panels, an HVAC system with chilled beam and mass air displacement technologies, an enhanced storm water management system to reduce storm water runoff by more than 25%, a green floor, low-flow plumbing fixtures, energy-saving lighting controls, and numerous local, rapidly renewable, and recycled content materials.
+The building has earned a platinum rating under the Leadership in Energy and Environmental Design (LEED) Green Building Rating System of the US Green Building Council (USGBC).
+Sustainable features in the building include a rain-water collection system, terracotta panels, an HVAC system with chilled beam and mass air displacement technologies, an enhanced storm water management system to reduce storm water runoff by more than 25%, a green floor, low-flow plumbing fixtures, energy-saving lighting controls, and numerous local, rapidly renewable, and recycled content materials.

 The building’s approximate 115,000 square feet of gross floor area contain academic, administrative, and meeting uses as well as spaces for student meetings, study, and collaboration in seven above-grade and two below-grade stories.
 The building includes activity and breakout areas designed to accommodate both undergraduate and graduate students.